-Shionogi Inc. is the U.S. subsidiary of Shionogi & Co., Ltd., a more than 140-year-old global pharmaceutical company with headquarters in Osaka, Japan.
+Shionogi in the U.S. is a subsidiary of Shionogi & Co., Ltd., a more than 140-year-old global pharmaceutical company with headquarters in Osaka, Japan.
 In the U.S., Shionogi Inc. leverages our science-based heritage to develop and commercialize pharmaceutical products to treat unmet medical needs in our core areas of infectious diseases and pain, as well as other areas of high medical need, including chronic liver disease.

 It’s Time to Revolutionize Medicine Again

 More than 23,000 men, women and children in the U.S. die every year from antibiotic-resistant infections1 while over 4,000 Americans perish from influenza.2 In addition, over 100 million suffer from chronic pain3 and 3.9 million adults in the U.S. are diagnosed with liver disease.4 Shionogi’s mission is to supply the best possible medicines to protect the health and well-being of the patients we serve.

 With over 50 years of anti-infective research experience, Shionogi has helped to revolutionize the development of antibacterial and antiviral treatments.
 As bacteria, pathogens and other viruses adapt to resist existing treatments—causing millions of untreatable infections around the world—Shionogi is pursuing the development of novel treatments to combat this evolving threat.

 Shionogi, both itself and through innovative alliances, is also pursuing the development of new treatments in other areas of high medical need, including inflammatory pain, neuropathic pain, Alzheimer’s disease and ADHD.